PRICING STRATEGY

 This is some text inside a div block.

-Promotional Pricing: 7 Data-Driven Strategies
+Retail Promotional Pricing: 7 Strategies for 2026

 Promotion management in retail must be based on rigorous data analysis to ensure profitability.
 By effectively managing uplift and cannibalization, retailers can turn a risky strategy into a tool for healthy growth.
 Precise management is vital, as six out of ten promotions today prove to be unprofitable.